Nonexistence of quantum black and white hole horizons in an improved dynamic approach: B ohmer-Vandersloot Model

-It should be also noted that similar results were also obtained when the initial time is chosen to be at $T_i = \ln(2m) - 0.05 \simeq 0.643$, which is also a point at which the difference between $c(T_i)$ and $c^{\text{GR}}(T_i)$ is negligible, as shown in Table \ref{ts2}.
+It should also be noted that similar results can be obtained when the initial time is chosen to be at $T_i = \ln(2m) - 0.05 \simeq 0.643$, which is also a point at which the difference between $c(T_i)$ and $c^{\rm{GR}}(T_i)$ is negligible, as shown in Table \ref{ts2}.
+In addition, we consider the case $m = 10^{3} \ell_{pl}$.
+The corresponding physical quantities are plotted in Fig. \ref{m10to3p250T7}.
+From these figures, we can see that the metric coefficients, $\left(N^2, \; g_{xx}, \; p_c\right)$, are all finite and non-zero for any given finite time $T > T_{\cal{T}}$.